 What is Veterinary Acupuncture?

 Veterinary acupuncture is no different than regular acupuncture.
-It is the insertion of small needles into the body to help with a condition.
+It is the insertion of small needles into the body to help with a certain condition.
 These needles are inserted into certain areas of the body in relation to their specific needs and treatment.
 The goal is to correct the imbalances of flow of the Qi and to restore health to the patient.
 These treatments for the animals can take between 1-60 minutes and usually take 3-5 acupuncture treatments before you notice a difference.
 Most of the time, the animals can move around while the needles are in.
-You must be a veterinarian to offer acupuncture to animals.
-While not necessary, it is recommended that you complete a training program to perform acupuncture on animals.

 What Kind of Animals Benefit from Acupuncture?